fbpx

 Day 8 - Penang

-The journey by private minibus sees you say goodbye to Thailand and wave hello to the cultural melting pot of Malaysia.
-The fascinating island of Penang was the first destination of the colonial British in 1786.
-They invited the Chinese, as well as others from all over Asia, to live on this island in the tropics.
-Today, this exotic fusion of cultures still exists and the World Heritage site of Georgetown contains a fascinating mix of religious places of worship.
-When you arrive, you’ll take an orientation walk around the blend of colonial buildings, tumble-down shops and hawker-filled alleyways to get your bearings.
-The food here might just be the best in Malaysia, so seek out some food stalls with your leader, and get a taste of this food paradise on an included Hawker food tour.
-Sample some local specialties such as Nasi Kandar, Penang Laksa, and Char Kway Teow.
+Say goodbye to Thailand this morning – you're off to Malaysia!
+The island of Penang was the first destination of the colonial British in 1786 and they invited the Chinese (as well as others from all over Asia) to live on this island in the tropics.
+Today, this fusion of cultures still exists, and the UNESCO World Heritage site of Georgetown shows the fascinating mix in its range of places of worship.
+When you arrive, you’ll take an orientation walk around the tumble-down shops and hawker-filled alleyways to get your bearings.
+The food here might just be the best in Malaysia, so you’ll seek out some hawker food stalls with your leader and get a taste for the local cuisine.
+Sample some local specialties such as nasi kandar, Penang laksa and char kway teow.

 Day 9 - Penang

-This morning you’ll take a half-day sightseeing walking tour around Penang and Georgetown, soaking up the relaxed pace of life and the mix of cultures on show in this heritage area.
+Take a half-day sightseeing walking tour around Penang and Georgetown, soaking up the relaxed pace of life and the mix of cultures.
 See the original 19th century shophouses, the street markets, and the strong cultural and religious identity still on display in each neighbourhood – Little India, Chinatown or the Muslim Quarter.
-Check out the street art that adorns the walls and stop by a clan jetty.
-Clans were formed by 19th century immigrants, banding together based on the area of China that they came from, and they built rival waterfront societies on wooden jetties.
-You’ll also pay a visit to Thai and Burmese temples, and see Kek Lok Si Temple, the largest Buddhist temple in South East Asia.
-You’ll have this afternoon free and, aside from sauntering along the interesting streets (or hoping in a trishaw for a ride that will take you back in time), you might want to see the clan house of Khoo Kongsi.
-Check out the ornate carvings on the walls, roof and pillars, and maybe see more Chinese architecture in the memorably blue Courtyard House of Cheong Fatt Tze, a fabulously wealthy merchant.
-Don’t forget to feast on the island’s culinary delights tonight.
+Check out the street art and stop by a clan jetty – clans were formed by 19th century immigrants who banded together based on the area of China that they came from, and they built rival waterfront societies on wooden jetties.
+Visit Thai and Burmese temples like Kek Lok Si – the largest Buddhist temple in South East Asia.
+You’ll have this afternoon free top explore at your own pace.
+Maybe see the clan house of Khoo Kongsi and check out the ornate carvings on the walls, roof and pillars.
+Maybe see more Chinese architecture in the blue Courtyard House of Cheong Fatt Tze – a wealthy merchant.

 Day 10 - Kuala Lumpur

-Continue south on a local bus to Kuala Lumpur (approximately 5 hours).
-This is a great opportunity to try and chat with the locals and maybe get some tips out of them for your next destination.
-Kuala Lumpur, the cosmopolitan capital of Malaysia, is affectionately known as KL and you'll almost always hear locals refer to it by its acronym.
+Continue south to Kuala Lumpur – the cosmopolitan capital of Malaysia, affectionately known as KL by the locals.
 Communities of Indian, Chinese and ethnic Malay people mingle peacefully, allowing travellers to get the best of all three worlds.
 KL has grown from a sleepy little village to a skyscraper-lined multi-million-peopled metropolis.
-The city can seem vast, but the main focus is the traditional core of the old town (the former colonial centre), the luxury hotel and shopping mall district of the Golden Triangle, and bustling Chinatown and Little India.
-Follow your leader on an orientation walk near the hotel and in the evening follow the Bukit Bintang Walkway and see the Petronas Twin Towers lit at night.
-You’ll be incredibly spoilt with the breadth and quality of dining options on offer.
-From simple-street side fare that attracts queues of customers eager to try the latest dish said to be the best around, to seriously high-calibre, world-class cuisine.
+The city can seem vast, but the focus is the traditional core of the Old Town (the former colonial centre), the luxury hotel and shopping mall district of the Golden Triangle, and bustling Chinatown and Little India.
+Follow your leader on an orientation walk near the hotel and tonight, follow the Bukit Bintang Walkway and see the Petronas Twin Towers lit at night.
+From simple-street side fare that attracts queues of customers eager to high-calibre, world-class cuisine, you’ll have no problem finding a good dinner spot.

 Day 11 - Kuala Lumpur

 Enjoy a free day today for your own exploration!
-Perhaps visit the National Monument (commemorating those who died in Malaysia's struggle for freedom and based on the Iwo Jima Memorial in the USA), the vast National Mosque, featuring a bold and modern design, or the Istana Negara (National Palace).
-You might like stroll Dataran Merdeka (Independence Square), or shop in Suria KLCC (one of Malaysia’s premier shopping destinations) and then head up to the Skybridge & Observation Deck of the iconic Petronas Towers to gain another view on this cosmopolitan city.
-Lake Gardens is home to a number of sights, including the National Planetarium and the superb Islamic Arts Museum.
-Or if you are more active, you may like to join a bike tour and cycle through the history and modern life of KL.
-In the evening you may wan to experience the multicultural mix of Malay, Chinese, and Indian cultures through sampling some of its best food.
-Walk around local neighbourhoods and visit local grocers and street vendors.
-Your leader will be on hand making suggestions to help you make the best of the day.
+Perhaps visit the National Monument (commemorating those who died in Malaysia's struggle for freedom and based on the Iwo Jima Memorial in the USA), the vast National Mosque featuring a bold and modern design, or the Istana Negara (National Palace).
+You might like stroll Dataran Merdeka (Independence Square), or shop in Suria KLCC (one of Malaysia’s premier shopping destinations) and then head up to the Skybridge & Observation Deck of the iconic Petronas Towers to get another view of the city.
+Lake Gardens is home to a number of sights, including the National Planetarium and the Islamic Arts Museum.
+Or if you’re seeking something active, you might like to join a bike tour.

 Day 12 - Melaka

-Transfer by local bus to the old port town of Melaka (approximately 3 hours).
-Back when Penang, Kuala Lumpur and Singapore left little impression on a map, the historic city of Melaka was the most important trading port in Malaysia, attracting Chinese, Indian, Dutch, Portuguese and British traders.
+Transfer by local bus to the old port town of Melaka – once the most important trading port in Malaysia, attracting Chinese, Indian, Dutch, Portuguese and British traders.
 These visitors sought wealth or an opportunity to control the Straits of Malacca, a vital trading route between the Indian and Pacific oceans, which lead to 400 years of colonial rule.
 Today, Melaka's wealth of historical sites reminds visitors of times gone by, and its multicultural past is revealed in its distinctive cuisine.
-Like Georgetown, the Melaka was declared a World Heritage Site in 2008, and like its Penang sibling, the city is a harmonic mix of cultures, a place where colonial buildings sit next to Chinese shophouses and temples.
+Like Georgetown, the Melaka was declared a UNESCO World Heritage Site in 2008, and like its Penang sibling, the city is a harmonic mix of cultures.
+When you arrive, you’ll have a free afternoon and evening to explore.

 Day 13 - Melaka

-Today you’ll get to know this port city better with a quaint trishaw tour along the narrow winding streets.
-You’ll admire Chinatown's unique Peranakan architecture, get a taste of old Melaka, and learn about the ancient spice trade.
-Take in sites such as Harmony Street (so called because it contains the prayer houses of Malaysia's three main faiths), and stop by a mosque, Chinese Buddhist Temples, and a traditional Muslim house-museum.
-In your free time this afternoon there are plenty of historic sights and museums to check out.
-From 17th century Dutch buildings and ships, to museums that showcase the local history of ethnic Chinese-Malays, the travels of diplomat and explorer Zheng He, and even a museum that focuses on concepts of beauty in different cultures.
-If you’re looking to get more active, then you could perhaps jump on two wheels for an Eco Bike tour around the city or see Melaka from a different perspective with a boat tour along the river.
+Today, you’ll get to know this port city better with a trishaw tour along the narrow winding streets.
+You’ll admire Chinatown's unique Peranakan architecture, get a taste of old Melaka and learn about the ancient spice trade.
+Take in sites such as Harmony Street and stop by a mosque, Chinese Buddhist Temples, and a traditional Muslim house-museum.
+In your free time this afternoon there are plenty of historic sites and museums to check out.
+Maybe jump on two wheels for an eco bike tour around the city or see Melaka from a different perspective with a boat tour along the river.

 Day 14 - Singapore

-Travel by local bus to the last stop on this incredible journey – Singapore (approximately 5 hours).
-Singapore has few areas untouched by modernisation, however wandering the streets of Little India and Chinatown is a great way to see the old parts of the city.
-To explore further, check out the renowned shopping precinct of Orchard Road, or stop by Raffles to experience the old world charm of a Singapore Sling.
+Travel by local bus to the last stop of the journey – Singapore.
+Singapore has few areas untouched by modernisation, but wandering the streets of Little India and Chinatown is a great way to see the old parts of the city.
+To explore further, check out the renowned shopping precinct of Orchard Road, or stop by Raffles to experience the old-world charm of a Singapore Sling.
 An evening in Singapore is not complete without a stroll along Clarke Quay, or even a river cruise to learn more about the fascinating history of this city.
 Your accommodation tonight is a centrally located hotel, perfect for easy exploring.
 Whatever you choose today, maybe gather together your fellow travellers for a celebratory drink or meal as your Bangkok to Singapore adventure comes to an end.

 Day 15 - Singapore